HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 **Tales of Destiny DC**

+Use this on the PCSX2 emulator, idk about any other platform or hardware.

 Based off of what Sora3100's table already had, plus a bit extra!

 Can add/remove every type of item from inventory (Except key items and some useless treasure items I didn't add)